(All fields required)

 Grossoehme DH, Opipari-Arrigan L, VanDyke R, Thurmond S, Seid M. Relationship of adherence determinants and parental spirituality in cystic fibrosis.
 Pediatr Pulmonol.
-2011 Dec 13.
-2011.
+2012 Jun;47(6):558-66.

 Grossoehme DH, Ragsdale JR, Snow A, Seid M. We were chosen as a family: Parents’ evolving use of religion when their child has cystic fibrosis.
-Journal of Religion & Health.
-In press.
-2011.
+J Relig Health.
+2012 Dec;51(4):1347-58.

 Theresa W. Guilbert, MD, MS Associate Director, Asthma Center

 is a pediatric pulmonologist who has research interests in the area of early life risk factors, exposures, and environment interactions that lead to the development of early childhood asthma and recurrent wheezing.
 Much of Dr. Guilbert’s research experience has been with National Institutes of Health sponsored multi-center trials and networks.
 Another area of research interest is using clinical electronic medical data.